BlockfreieOrg/kat_tutorial/README.md

 # Hoare triples

-A common pattern for for operations of these form is a Haore triple.
+A design pattern for expression of this form is a Hoare triple.

 ```math
    {P} * C *  {Q}